Avram Specification

 Validation with positions

-A string value is valid against positions if all substrings defined by character positions of the positions are valid against the corresponding data element definitions.
+A string value is valid against positions if all substrings defined by character positions of the positions are valid by value validation against the corresponding data element definitions.
 Character positions are counted by Unicode code points.

 Validation with codelists

-To check whether a string value is valid against a referenced codelist, the codelist is resolved with the codelist directory of the Avram schema.
-Applications MAY resolve referenced codelists against externally defined explicit codelists.
-If so, the application MUST make clear whether codelists defined in the codelist directory are overriden or extened.
+Applications MAY also resolve codelist references against externally defined explicit codelists by implicitly extending the codelist directory of the schema.
+If so, the application MUST make clear whether codelists directly defined in the codelist directory are overriden or extened.

 Counting